WSPTA Membership Database - memberplanet

 - How to Set up Online Membership Registration

 - How Members are Counted & How to Create a Distribution List

 - How to Invite Last Year’s Members to Join Online

 - How to Report Your Local PTA Officers

-An Introductory Memberplanet Guide For Councils – This short guide will help familiarize you with the basics of the memberplanet database.
+The memberplanet Guide For Councils – This short guide will help familiarize you with the basics of the memberplanet database.
 The goal is to help you monitor and communicate with PTAs in your region, as well as to illustrate some differences between how local PTAs use memberplanet and how councils use memberplanet.

 memberplanet Admin Role Management: Learn how to manage your PTA’s database admins, including how to create additional roles with different access privileges.

 Membership Cards Through memberplanet: Learn how to manage your PTA’s membership cards, which can be sent to your paid members via email.

 Membership Setup Checklists: Learn how to configure your PTA’s membership settings.
 There are separate checklists available for setting up online membership registration versus manually entering the names of your members.

 Just email us at the WSPTA Support Inbox and we can get you sorted out.
 Please let us know your name, the name/number of your PTA, and your officer role.